 Food Powers Our Performance In Life

-By eliminating carbs in the morning you slowly but surely become “fat adapted”, as Mark Sisson would say.
+By doing so you slowly but surely become “fat adapted”, as Mark Sisson would say.
 Your hunger and appetite will become regulated more efficiently.
 Your energy will be smoother and more sustainable.
 You will finally get yourself off the roller coaster ride of afternoon crashes resulting from carb-laden meals earlier in the day.

 Fat Is A Powerful Ally